Scalloped hammerhead: Conservation

+In many areas, officials have implemented management regulations on fishing vessels.
+They have made a regulation that prohibits taking the sharks onboard to transship, sell, or store for future selling.
+This not only protects the scalloped hammerhead shark, but also the entire order of Carcharhiniformes.
+Hammerhead sharks are not only being intentionally caught, but also being caught non-intentionally on longlines and nets.
+Bycatch has also greatly reduced these species because they often migrate in large groups.
+This allows the fisheries to catch many sharks at once.
+The mortality rate of the sharks that are caught is almost always 90% of the individuals.
+Even though it is hard to prevent these sharks from biting the bait or getting in the net, there has been devices put in place for bycatch reduction.
+Along the Eastern Atlantic, regulations have been implemented to control the over exploitation of the scalloped hammerhead.
+The team in this area has concluded this species is at high risk of extinction now and for the future.
+It is essential to understand the movement patterns of these sharks to be able to place effective conservation and management efforts.

+Marine reserves have been implemented in many areas to allow the sharks to recover.
+It is very important to place these reserves over areas that sharks use as breeding grounds and nurseries, so they have somewhere to raise their pups.
+It is also beneficial to place the marine reserves in areas where they are prized as a non consumptive resource through shark diving tourism.

 In parts of the Atlantic Ocean, their populations had declined by over 95% in the past 30 years.
 Among the reasons for this drop are overfishing and the rise in demand for shark fins.
 Researchers attribute this growth in demand to the increase in shark fins as an expensive delicacy (such as in shark fin soup) and in 2008 called for a ban on shark finning, a practice in which the shark's fins are cut off and the rest of the animal is thrown back in the water to die.
 Hammerheads are among the most commonly caught sharks for finning.
 "This species tendency to aggregate in large groups making capture in large numbers on long lines, bottom nets and trawls even easier."

 Hammerhead sharks are overfished all around the world for their fins and liver oil.
 As of 2020 an estimated 1.3 to 2.7 million fins are collected each year from smooth and scalloped hammerhead sharks for the shark-fin trade.
+DNA barcoding can assist in the identification of scalloped hammerhead remains to aid conservation efforts.